Tesla's Q4: Brace Yourself For Another Loss

 CoverDrive then made some even more exuberant assumptions about the further ramp-up during the year, and came up with an estimate for Q4 2018.

 And the results?
 Unfortunately, not quite yet ready for prime time.
-I have CoverDrive’s preliminary numbers, but he has indicated he’s unwilling to have the published until they undergo critical scrutiny.
+I have CoverDrive’s preliminary numbers, but he has indicated he’s unwilling to have them published until they undergo critical scrutiny.

 The Montana Skeptic Brain Trust